-- Download and install Sapera 8.0 which automatically provides GigE Vision support. - Contact Teledyne DALSA concerning the GigE Vision package supporting TurboDriveTM technology. - Optional: If the Teledyne DALSA Sapera LT SDK package is not used, click to install the Linea GigE firmware and user manuals only.
+- Download and install Sapera 8.0 which automatically provides GigE Vision support. - If using Sapera 7.2 or 7.5, download the Teledyne DALSA GigE Vision package and install the Software which includes the Network Imaging driver, and the Sapera GigE server. - Contact Teledyne DALSA concerning the GigE Vision package supporting TurboDriveTM technology. - Optional: If the Teledyne DALSA Sapera LT SDK package is not used, click to install the Linea GigE firmware and user manuals only.
 Follow the on screen prompts. - Connect the Linea GigE camera to an available free Gigabit NIC.